 - Ocean Freight – The Chicagoland Rail Ramps/CY’s remain open and operational.
 The Container Freight Stations have warehouse operations open with some office staff working remotely.
 Release of import cargo is taking a bit longer than normal due to office staff capabilities being reduced.

-- Air Freight – capacity from Chicago continues to be reduced but flights are slowly being brought back.
+- Air Freight – capacity from Chicago continues to be reduced however flights and volume are both slowly trending back up.

 - Our warehouse is fully operational and office staff are working partially remotely.